Amik Valley

-The Amik Valley (Amik Ovası; ٱلْأَعْمَاق) is located in the Hatay Province, close to the city of Antakya (Antioch on the Orontes River) in the southern part of Turkey.
+The Amik Valley (Amik Ovası; ٱلْأَعْمَاق) is a plain in Hatay Province, southern Turkey.
+It is close to the city of Antakya (Antioch on the Orontes River).
 Along with Dabiq in northwestern Syria, it is believed to be one of two possible sites of the battle of Armageddon according to Islamic eschatology.

 Archaeological significance

 It is notable for a series of archaeological sites in the "plain of Antioch".
-The primary sites of the series are Tell al-Judaidah, Çatalhöyük (not to be confused with Çatalhöyük in Anatolia), Tell Tayinat, Tell Kurdu, Alalakh, and Tell Dhahab.
+The primary sites of the series are Tell al-Judaidah, Chatal Höyük (Amuq) (not to be confused with Çatalhöyük in Anatolia), Tell Tayinat, Tell Kurdu, Alalakh, and Tell Dhahab.
+Al-Mina, at the mouth of the Orontes river, was the main ancient port of the area.

+Lake Amik was an ancient lake in the area, that was located in the centre of Amik Plain.

 Tell Judaidah was surveyed by Robert Braidwood and excavated by C. MacEwan of the Oriental Institute of the University of Chicago in the 1930s.

-Lake Amik was an ancient lake in the area, that was located in the centre of Amik Plain.

 There is also archaeological evidence for Caspian tigers in this valley (Ellerman and Morrison-Scott, 1951; Vallino and Guazzo Albergoni, 1978).